- Why did Newclay Products stay open?

 - Do you expect staff shortages?

 Probably.
-We have been experiencing problems for over a year due to issues trying to get reliable workers – Covid-19 will not help.
+We have been experiencing problems for over a year due to issues trying to get reliable workers.
+COVID-19 will not help but is not currently the main reason for staff shortages.

 - What is your plan to mitigate the effects of staff shortages?